aniJani/gulf_south_backend/README.md

 ## Overview

-Gulf South Wellness is a comprehensive platform aimed at enhancing the health and wellness of residents in the Gulf South region.
+Gulf South Wellness is a comprehensive platform aimed at enhancing the health and wellness of people who are motivated by a more collaborative environment.
 The system focuses on challenges, activities, and community engagement to motivate people to pursue activities that enhance health and wellness.

 ---